 - Abide by the normal rules set out by the family and contribute to routine operations of the household. - Respect the property of the homestay family and treat it with care.
-Understand that such property belongs to the homestay family and should not be taken outside the house (if applicable) without consent, even if just for a while. - Make an effort to get involved in the family life and participate in family activities. - Respect rules regarding curfews and mealtimes. - Limit the use of electronic devices while living with the host to ensure an optimal integration in the host family's life and to avoid insufficient sleep and inadequate performance at school. - Inform the homestay family if planning to be absent for a meal or arriving home late in the evening. - Inform the host immediately upon any damage caused by the student on the host's property, regardless of whether it was intentional or accidental. - Get approval from both the homestay family and the student's own parents/legal guardians to stay out overnight. - / Invite guest(s) to the home only with prior knowledge and permission of the homestay family. - Respect homestay parents' concerns: your homestay family may refuse to give you permission to participate in some activities.
-Reasons for their refusal might include: concern for safety and/or conflict with family plans. - Clean up after yourself in the home and participate in household chores. - Act in accordance with the laws of the Government of Canada and the Province of Ontario.
-It is prohibited for students to use alcohol and illegal drugs.
+Understand that such property belongs to the homestay family and should not be taken outside the house (if applicable) without consent, even if just for a while. - Make an effort to get involved in the family life and participate in family activities. - Respect rules regarding curfews and mealtimes. - Respect the health orders and instructions in place to protect the host family during the COVID-19 pandemic (if applicable), including those connected with the 14-day mandatory quarantine that the student may need to complete upon arrival, if the mandatory quarantine is still in effect. - Limit the use of electronic devices while living with the host to ensure an optimal integration in the host family's life and to avoid insufficient sleep and inadequate performance at school. - Inform the homestay family if planning to be absent for a meal or arriving home late in the evening. - Inform the host immediately upon any damage caused by the student on the host's property, regardless of whether it has been intentional or accidental. - Get approval from both the homestay family and the student's own parents/legal guardians to stay out overnight. - Invite guest to the home only with prior knowledge and permission of the homestay family. - Respect homestay parents' concerns: your homestay family may refuse to give you permission to participate in some activities.
+Reasons for their refusal might include: concern for your safety and/or conflict with family plans. - Clean up after yourself in the home and participate in household chores. - Act in accordance with the laws of the Government of Canada and the Province of Ontario.
+It is prohibited for students to use alcohol or illegal drugs.
 The legal drinking age in Ontario is 19 years.

-Students caught using drugs or alcohol will be dismissed from the program and must return home immediately.
-It is also strictly prohibited and severely punished to steal items from stores, private homes or any other location. - Always let your homestay family know where you are and respond to their text messages/emails/phone calls in a prompt manner. - Do not carry large amounts of money or leave large amounts of money in your room.
+Students who have been caught using drugs or alcohol will be dismissed from the program and must return home immediately.
+It is also strictly prohibited and severely punished to steal items from stores, private homes or any other location.